Sidewalks in Addis, the visually impaired, and human rights

 Walking in Addis Ababa is not safe for people with disabilities because the infrastructure is not constructed considering their needs.
-For example, it is very common to see uncovered drainage line holes which are usually found on the sidewalks and have caused accidents to many.
-The visually impaired are especially vulnerable to accidents since, in addition to the drainage line holes being left open, the tactile sidewalks which are meant to guide them usually lead directly to the holes.
+For example, it is very common to see uncovered drainage line holes, which are usually found on the sidewalks and have caused many.
+The visually impaired are especially vulnerable to accidents since, in addition to the drainage line holes being left open, the tactile sidewalks that are meant to guide them usually lead directly to the holes.

 It is also common to see poles, construction materials, or street vendors in the middle of the sidewalks which force pedestrians to walk alongside traffic.
 This is even more dangerous for the visually impaired and it has worsened their life struggle.
 In a story shared by the Ethiopian Business Review in 2019, a visually impaired woman who was injured while walking home described her fear of walking on the streets of Addis by saying “I always seek for help as I constantly fear that I would die and get injured while crossing roads and walking on the street. … Unfortunately, the city is built without considering the needs of disabled people like me”.